WA9ONY/Arduino/README.md

 + Rename to Arduino211
 + In Permissions Execute Allow executing file as program.

-Click on Arduino221 and fix the warning.
+Double click on Arduino221 and fix the warning.

 ## IDE [V2.0.3](https://www.arduino.cc/en/software)